 As a romance writer, I'm no stranger to the stigma associated with a genre we call "smut," "mommy porn," "a guilty pleasure," even "trashy."
 In my posts below, you'll see I tackle the misogynistic and patriarchal origins of our degrading attitude toward the genre that celebrates friendship and love, the gift of intimacy, and the work of healthy communication.
-Romance is one of literature’s mostly highly profitable and widely read genres and I'm here to assert its literary, cultural, and psychoemotional value.
+Romance is one of literature’s mostly highly profitable and widely read genres, and I'm here to assert its literary, cultural, and psycho-emotional value.
 Don't know where to start with romance?
 Curious about the genre?
-Head over to Chloe's Corner where I share some of my top romance recommendations.
+Head over to my About page, where I share some of my top romance recommendations.

 “We tend to think of the erotic as an easy, tantalizing sexual arousal.
 I speak of the erotic as the deepest life force, a force which moves us toward living in a fundamental way.” — Audre Lorde

 Sexy books.
 Smut.
 Raunchy reads.
 Steamy fiction.
 We have endless—and often derogatory—euphemisms for fiction that depicts one of the most fundamental human acts between two (or more) consenting human beings: physical intimacy.